• Log In

 • An undergraduate university degree; or at least two years of work experience in the humanitarian or development field.

-• Sufficient knowledge of the English language to undertake postgraduate-level studies (including reading academic texts, discussing complex concepts with other course participants, and writing academic essays).
+• Sufficient English language skills to undertake postgraduate-level studies.
 NOTE: the longer course assignments and the final research paper may be submitted in French or Spanish.

 • Sufficient time for online study, which requires seven to ten hours per week.